dailycal-projects/ucb-faculty-salary/README.md

 * `importdirectoryrecords`: Imports information from the UC Berkeley directory that associates people with department codes, and associates `People` with `DirectoryRecord` objects.
 * `processdepartments`: Imports information associating department codes to canonical departments, and creates `Department` objects.
 * `overrides`: Manually corrects for some errors, like professors who have left UC Berkeley or whose departments are incorrect.
+* `exportprocesseddata`: Exports CSV of each year of salary information we have for Berkeley professors who we've associated with a department.

 Alternatively, run `python manage.py initialize` to bootstrap the project, which will call the above commands in succession.